swallowcamel/nancywiki/Testing-your-application.md

 There are a couple of other extension methods as well, that can help you in testing your application:

 * `GetViewName()` returns the name of the view that is rendered, with extension.
-For the example we showed above this would return `"TestingViewExtensions/ViewFactoryTest.sshtml"`
+For the example we showed above, this would return `"TestingViewExtensions/ViewFactoryTest.sshtml"`.
 * `GetModuleName()` returns the name of the module that returned the response.
-In the example above that our return `"AModuleToTestExtensionMethodsWith"`
+In the example above, this call would return `"AModuleToTestExtensionMethodsWith"`.
 * `GetModulePath()` returns the routing path to the Module.
-For our example: `"/a/long/path/testingViewFactory"` would be returned, since our module uses the base class constructor with those parameters
+For example: `"/a/long/path/testingViewFactory"` would be returned, since our module uses the base class constructor with those parameters.

-These methods could helpful while testing the inner workings of your applications, which are not always visible in generated responses.
+These methods could be helpful while testing the inner workings of your applications, which are not always visible in generated responses.

 ##  More Info